 Aerial wedding photography has begun to grace many photo albums as more wedding photographers and soon-to-be newlyweds are using a drone to capture their big day.
 In the not-so-distant past, aerial wedding photography was reserved for exclusive sets with complicated setups.
-Now in 2019, DJI drones are the new stars of the wedding season, offering professional imaging capabilities, Intelligent Flight Modes, and ease of use to wedding photographers across the globe.
+Now, DJI drones are the new stars of the wedding season, offering professional imaging capabilities, Intelligent Flight Modes, and ease of use to wedding photographers across the globe.

 From once-in-a-lifetime venues to beautiful aerial narratives, the creative possibilities for wedding drone operators are endless.
 With soon-to-be newlyweds searching for a stunning aerial perspective for their wedding album, we give you the perfect marriage of tips to produce breathtaking aerial wedding photography.